 This survey has clearly identified the general and specific property research priorities for institutional investors in Australia.
-Many of these property research topics are also top priorities in the USA and UK, as reflected in equivalent USA surveys (Worzala et al, 2000, 2001) and trends in the leading property research journals (both USA and UK).
+Many of these property research topics are also top priorities in the USA and UK, as reflected in equivalent surveys (USA) and trends in property research journals (USA and UK).

 The clearer articulation of this property research agenda in Australia has identified the priority areas for future property research; particularly in developing the interaction between PRRES and the property industry via PRCA.
-The flow-on effects into future applied property research publications (via PRPRJ etc) and future expanded research funding (via ARC Linkage Projects) are expected to be significant.
+The flow-on effects into applied property research publications (via PRPRJ etc) and expanded research funding (via ARC Linkage Projects) is expected to be significant.